Derek Chauvin Trial: Philly Police Urge Port Richmond Businesses To Prepare For Possible Unrest Ahead Of Verdict

 Security video from October shows alleged looters walking out with whatever they could take.
 Police say looters ransacked more than 200 stores in just a few days in October, including Walmart, Target, and many others in Port Richmond.

-It happened after, police say, Walter Wallace Jr. was armed with a knife and walked toward police before he was fatally shot by two officers in West Philadelphia.READ MORE: Maggiano's Little Italy In Center City Pays Penalty For Underpaying Workers
+It happened after, police say, Walter Wallace Jr. was armed with a knife and walked toward police before he was fatally shot by two officers in West Philadelphia.READ MORE: Sinkhole Slowing Traffic At Schuylkill's King Of Prussia Interchange

 Now, amid the Chauvin trial in Minnesota, Philadelphia’s 24th District police held a meeting with more than 60 businesses last week, along with state Rep. Joe Hohenstein.